Email: info (at) nordier.com Mobile: +27 81 363 1607 Location: Sandton, South Africa

 V7/x86 is a port of the Seventh Edition of the UNIX operating system to the x86 (IA-32) based PC.
 UNIX V7 was the last general distribution (around 1979) to come from the Research group at Bell Labs, the original home of UNIX.
-The port was done by Robert Nordier mostly around 1999 when "Ancient UNIX" source code licenses first became available, and was revised for release, with some enhancements, during 2006-7.
+The port was done mostly around 1999 when "Ancient UNIX" source code licenses first became available, and was revised for release, with some enhancements, during 2006-7.

 V7/x86 currently supports ATA (IDE) hard drives, ATAPI CDROM drives, a 1.44M floppy drive, and standard serial ports, in addition to the usual PC screen and keyboard.
 For easier installation and setup, supplied utilities allow access to CD (ISO 9660) and FAT (MS-DOS) filesystems.
 Source code is available under a Berkeley-style license.

 The v7/x86 distribution is available either as a small ISO9660 CD image:

 which is complete in itself, or split up into primary components:

 The larger files are compressed with bzip2 and will require bunzip2 to decompress them.

 UNIX Version 7 comes with a comprehensive set of documentation, including man pages (/usr/man) and additional (/usr/doc) documents.
 The V7/x86 policy has generally been to update man pages to reflect changes due to the x86 port, but to leave the additional documents unchanged, since these are usually attributable to individual authors.

 There are presently a few supplementary v7/x86 documents available: